softasap/sa-lamp/README.md

 ### Version History

-1.3.0  (cosmetic) Fixed mess with tags in meta
+1.4.0  In OAndrey repo used, the oldest php supported is 5.6 now 1.3.0  (cosmetic) Fixed mess with tags in meta
 1.2.0  Support for ansible 2.0 syntax ; Introduced tests for 16.04